Kaixhin/Atari/README.md

 Run `th main.lua` to run headless, or `qlua main.lua` to display the game.
 The main options are `-game` to choose the ROM (see the [ROM directory](roms/README.md) for more details) and `-mode` as either `train` or `eval`.
 Can visualise saliency maps [[8]](#references), optionally using guided [[9]](#references) or "deconvnet" [[10]](#references) backpropagation.
 Saliency map modes are applied at runtime so that they can be applied retrospectively to saved models.

-To run experiments based on hyperparameters specified in the individual papers, use `./run.sh <paper> <game> <args>`.
-For more details see the script itself.
-By default the code trains on a demo environment called Catch - use `./run.sh demo -gpu 0` to run the demo with good default parameters.
+To run experiments based on hyperparameters specified in the individual papers, use `./run.sh <paper> <game> <args>`. `<args>` can be used to overwrite arguments specified earlier (in the script); for more details see the script itself.
+By default the code trains on a demo environment called Catch - use `./run.sh demo` to run the demo with good default parameters.
 Note that `main.lua` uses CUDA by default if available, but the Catch network is small enough that it runs faster on CPU.

 In training mode if you want to quit using `Ctrl+C` then this will be caught and you will be asked if you would like to save the agent.
 Note that this includes a copy the experience replay memory, so will total ~7GB.
 The main script also automatically saves the weights of the best performing DQN (according to the average validation score).